-6 You've created a web app a couple of times now, so let's use the CLI to quickly create two app service plans and then a web app in each plan.
-One of these web apps is in East US, the other in West Europe.
-In the end-of-chapter lab, you upload sample web pages to these web apps, so for now just create the empty website and get them ready to use a local Git repository.
+6 You've created a web app a couple of times now, so use the CLI to quickly create two app service plans and a web app in each plan.
+One of these web apps is in East US; the other is in West Europe.
+In the end-of-chapter lab, you'll upload sample web pages to these web apps, so for now, create the empty website and get the apps ready to use a local Git repository.